 During her first year of marriage, Sarah Beth accompanied her husband to Norwich, UK, which happens to be near the home of her favorite “barbarian,” Boudica.
 During her stay abroad, Sarah Beth performed at Ancient House Museum, located in Thetford, and at schools and libraries in Norfolk County.
 She developed a collection of American picture books for the 2nd Air Division Memorial Library in Norwich, where she also gave programs on American culture.

 Sarah Beth is a former board member of Southern Order of Storytellers and National Storytelling Network.
-Sarah Beth has performed in the Peach State Storytelling Festival, Stone Soup Storytelling Festival, and Joyful Jewel Storytelling Festival.
+Sarah Beth has performed in the Peach State Storytelling Festival, Stone Soup Storytelling Festival, and Whitewater Storytelling Festival.
 She has portrayed Boudica during a performance of the Women’s Imaginative Guild of Storytellers.
 Sarah Beth has acted as mistress of ceremonies for Kim Weitkamp and she has performed at the National Storytelling Conference.
-She has been a Fringe performer in the Classic City Fringe Festival, the Atlanta Fringe Festival, the Cincy Fringe Festival, and the Greensboro Fringe Festival.
+She has been a Fringe performer in the Classic City Fringe Festival, the Atlanta Fringe Festival, the Cincy Fringe Festival, the Greensboro Fringe Festival, and the Elgin Fringe Festival.
 Sarah Beth was chosen to perform in the Story Slam at the National Storytelling Festival in 2022 and won 3rd place.

 From childhood memories to raising children, from space camp to band camp, from studying abroad in Rome to living abroad in Norwich, UK, Sarah Beth shares the stories of her life and beyond with “unabashed honesty.”